mrnoisytiger/Unaudited-Blog/content/post/cloudflare-vs-google-dns.md

 ### Benefits of Cloudflare's DNS

 Now that we ultimately concluded that both resolvers are *practically* equally fast from the data, we can example the more quantitative aspects of each.
-Cloudflare's DNS offers a few key "advantages" over Google's DNS in that it:
+Cloudflare's DNS offers a few key "advantages" in that it:

 * Keeps records for only 24 hours of queries run
 * Offers DNS-over-TLS
 * Offers DNS-over-HTTPS
-* More resistant to DDOS attacks

 While most of these benefits sound nice, most of them don't really impact much anyways.
 For those who are privacy conscious, the log rotation is nice.
 But, if you are truly privacy conscious, you should be using a VPN anyways.
 Some even offer their own DNS resolvers to increase privacy of their users.
 Cloudflare's offerings of DNS-over-*something* is also nice to have.
 However, most, if not all, implementations of either of the two standards offered is poor or nonexistant on the popular operating systems.
 Currently, Windows and Mac both require third party software to take advantage of those protocols, and even then, support is rather poor.
-Finally, while Google has been victim to DDOS attacks in the past, those are few and far in the between.
-As well, users typically do not only have a single DNS server listed, so DDOS's on one would not matter too much.
+Google's DNS servers also offer DNS-over-HTTPS, so that feature is also not exclusive to Cloudflare.
+Support for it is still poor though. ~~Finally, while Google has been victim to DDOS attacks in the past, those are few and far in the between.
+As well, users typically do not only have a single DNS server listed, so DDOS's on one would not matter too much.~~

 ## Cloudflare, why?